 13. Sriracha Refrigerator Pickles (From Valerie’s Kitchen) – If you like sriracha, you’ll love these hot and spicy pickles!

 14. Quick Sweet Pickles (Food Network) – These refrigerator sweet pickles are not only pickled in sugar but also coriander seed, mustard seed, allspice berries, cinnamon, cloves, and a few other ingredients.
+You might also like these homemade Refrigerator Sweet Pickles.

 15. Kool-Aid Pickles (Tornadough Alli) – Yep, you read that right, Kool-Aid Pickles.
 Add a packet of the flavored drink mix to some pickles, and you have a fun treat.
 You have to check these out to believe it!